maciej-podgorski/birdnet-go/internal/audio/README.md

 ## Overview

-The `audio` package provides core functionality for audio processing, capture, and analysis for bird sound recognition in the BirdNet-Go application.
+The `audio` package provides core functionality for audio processing, capture, and analysis for bird sound recognition in the BirdNET-Go application.
 It serves as the foundation for interacting with audio hardware, managing buffers, and integrating with the BirdNET machine learning model.

 This package is designed to be cross-platform (Linux, macOS, and Windows) and modular, allowing different audio sources (physical devices and network streams) to be processed through the same pipeline.